ajoberstar/grgit/README.md

 Grgit is a wrapper over JGit that provides a fluent API for interacting with Git repositories in Groovy-based tooling.

-With the tooling focus, "porcelain" commands are the primary scope of what is included.
+"porcelain" commands are the primary scope of what is included.
 Features that require more user interaction (such as resolving merge conflicts) are intentionally excluded.

 It also provides a Gradle plugin to easily get a Grgit instance for the build's repository.